 🚇 Nearest stations are South Kensington.

-Opens April 2, 2025 and runs until September 2025
+22. Ed Atkins at Tate Britain (Opens April 2, 2025, and runs until September 2025)

 A fabulous exhibition spotlighting one of Britain’s most beloved contemporary artists is on its way to the Tate Britain.
-Ed Atkins is known for his hyper-realistic digital animations, which blurs the lines between reality, artifice, and surrealism.
+Ed Atkins is known for his hyper-realistic digital animations, which blur the lines between reality, artifice, and surrealism.
 This upcoming exhibit will put his ground-breaking works on display, creating an emotionally charged experience that is bound to feel intimate knowing Atkins’ work, delving into themes of identity and human connection.

 📍 Tate Britain, Millbank, London SW1P 4RG, UK